ARTICLES OF ASSOCIATION OF THE TR OWNERS CLUB LIMITED.

 (5) Directors have the power to expel members under the following conditions.

-(d) The member has been given reasonable opportunity of being heard by the directors or of making written representations to the Directors.
+- (c) The member will then be given reasonable opportunity of being heard by, or of making written representations to, the Directors.

 ORGANISATION OF GENERAL MEETINGS

 Annual general meeting

 24. An AGM of the club shall take place in each calendar year upon a date and at a time and using a digital platform or venue to be fixed by the directors and all members shall receive written notice of such meeting.